kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/07-test.md

     Both should return the nginx welcome message as HTML text.

 Congratulations!
-You now have your own working kubeadm cluster.
+You now have a working kubeadm cluster.

 ## Viewing service with a browser